In this article, you would find out the 5 best VPNs for Australia and choose one to get the following benefits:

 Although I haven’t seen any reports regarding individuals jailed in Australia for copyright violations, it would still be prudent to be safe than sorry.
 If you do want to torrent anyhow, then do so with a safe and reliable VPN running the background.

-Consult the list of VPN services for Australia mentioned above to find trustworthy VPNs that can protect you from such troubles.
+Consult the list of providers reviewed above to find trustworthy options that can protect you from such troubles.

-Free VPN services are watered down versions of premium VPNs.
+Free VPNs are watered down versions of premium services.
 I usually do not recommend free VPNs because they are known for selling user data to third parties and even infecting devices with malware.

 I do not know of any free provider that offers servers within Australia except Speedify.
 However, if you are looking for safe VPNs that you can use to access foreign geo-restricted content, then check out these:

 Only a handful of VPN providers offer strong online security alongside the capability to bypass geo-restrictions.
-Every VPN provider would promise these features but only few would deliver.
-Below are the list of VPN providers that you should avoid when accessing from Australia:
+Every provider would promise these features but only few would deliver.
+Below are the list of VPNs that you should avoid in Australia:

 - Le VPN